 Meanwhile, a control group reflected on their least important values.

 Then all the participants viewed blunt health messages that encouraged them to be more active or explained why their current behaviours put them at risk.
 For example:

-- The American Heart Association says sedentary people like you are at serious risk for heart disease.
-This means more pills and higher risk of sickness and death.
+The American Heart Association says sedentary people like you are at serious risk for heart disease.
+This means more pills and a higher risk of sickness and death.

 Those who had completed either of the self-transcendence tasks were significantly more active in the month that followed, with less time spent being sedentary.